PierreSenellart/provsql/doc/source/user/studio.rst

 In-page connection editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A plug icon next to the connection-status dot in the top navigation opens a pop-up panel where you can paste a DSN.
+A plug icon (:fa:`plug`) next to the connection-status dot in the top navigation opens a pop-up panel where you can paste a DSN.
 Studio probes the new DSN with ``SELECT 1`` before swapping pools, so a typo or wrong password leaves the existing connection up and surfaces the